NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

   *phi* = Tangential distortion angle in radians.

-  The following equations describe the distortion, note that this model uses non-normalized pixel units, so they are in mm:
+  The following equations describe the distortion, note that this model uses non-normalized pixel units, so they can be in millimeters or meters:

   .. math::
     x = x_{dist} - xp